theoria24/searchGguide/README.md

 # Advantages

-Search all TV shows in the country at once.
+You can search for all TV programs in Japan **at once**.

 # Installation
+## Requirement
+- Ruby (I used Ruby 2.7.2 for development.
+Probably works on 2.6 as well.)
+- Bundler

 ```
 git clone https://github.com/theoria24/searchGguide.git